NWUCA/zaobot/README.md

     Mostly you just need to modify `bot/directive.py` (to add directives) and `tests/test_coolq.py` (to add tests).

-    Basically each function needs a test.
+    Basically, each function needs a test.

-    To start a server:
+    To start a server, first you need to write a config file like `tests/test_settings.py`, put it in the root directory of this project, then run:
     ```shell script
     ./run.sh
     ```
+   But your config file may cause a problem because you do not have appropriate API keys (indeed you can apply for your own API keys, but apparently this can cost a lot of time).
+So maybe you could just rely on pytest to debug and test everything.

 3. Run tests.
     ```shell script